nanocurrency/nano-docs/docs/protocol-design/blocks.md

 ## Creating transactions

-### Open
+### Open (Receive)

 To create an account, an open transaction must be issued first.
-This is always the first transaction (block 0) of every account-chain and can be created upon the first receipt of funds.
+This is always the first transaction (block height 1) of every account-chain and can be created upon the first receipt of funds.
 To open an account, you must have sent some funds to it with a send transaction from another account.
 The funds will be pending on the receiving account.
 The account field stores the public-key (address) derived from the private-key that is used for signing.
 The link field contains the hash of the transaction that sent the funds.
 On account creation, a representative must be chosen to vote on your behalf; this can be changed later.
 The account can declare itself as its own representative.

 ### Send

 A send transaction is one that decreases the sender's account balance by the amount they intend to send.
-To send from an address, the address must already have an existing open block, and therefore a balance.
+To send from an address, the address must already have been opened with an open (receive) block and therefore will have a balance.
 The previous field contains the hash of the previous block in the account-chain.
 The link field contains the account for funds to be sent to.
-A send block is immutable once confirmed.
-Once broadcasted to the network, funds are immediately deducted from the balance of the sender's account and wait as pending until the receiving party signs a block to accept these funds.
+A send block is immutable once confirmed by the network.
+This means the funds are deducted from the balance of the sender's account and wait as pending until the receiving party signs a block to accept these funds.
 Pending funds should not be considered awaiting confirmation, as they are as good as spent from the senders account and the sender cannot revoke the transaction.

 ### Receive